Philips Avent Baby Bottles: Natural vs Anti-Colic

 Cons:

-• The AirFree vent system has additional parts, which means slightly more components to clean compared to the Natural Response bottles.
+• The AirFree vent system has additional parts, meaning slightly more components to clean compared to Natural Response bottles.

 • Primarily offered in plastic, though some components may be compatible with other Avent bottles.